Successful Transaction Response Validation

 </script>

-See the following ways to validate the response before completing the transaction:
+You can validate the response before completing the transaction:

 • Using a hash signature: The hash is made up of the response object.
 You can validate the response parameters on your server to check whether the parameters are tampered with.
 You can also ensure the response is valid and the transaction ID is unique.

-• Using Clearent’s API: You can check whether the transaction ID in the response matches the client-side transaction ID.
+• Using API: You can check whether the transaction ID in the response matches the client-side transaction ID.

 • Using the Virtual Terminal: You can search for the transaction ID manually to validate the transaction details.